SafeExamBrowser/seb-server-setup/docs/install-production.rst

 **Info:**

-For production we provide currently three different default setups or examples, two if them for bundled setups and one as an example for a cloud based setup with kubernetes kind example configurations.
+For production we provide currently two different default setups or examples, a fully bundled setups and one as an example for a cloud based setup with kubernetes kind example configurations.

 .. note::